 - Ultrasound to evaluate blood pressure and flow in the arteries

 - Computed tomography (CT) or magnetic resonance imaging (MRI) to search for abnormalities or signs of stroke

 - CT angiography or an MR angiography, which use contrast dyes injected into a blood vessel to view blood flow to the neck and brain

 What Are the Treatment Options?

 Treatment for carotid stenosis depends on the severity of the blockage and if the patient is symptomatic.
 If the blockage is mild to moderate and the patient isn’t experiencing any symptoms, lifestyle changes (e.g., changing diet, quitting smoking, losing weight, etc.) and medications can effectively manage the condition.

 If the blockage is severe (or the patient has already suffered a stroke or TIA), surgery may be required to remove the blockage.
 Procedures to do so include:

 - Carotid endarterectomy, a procedure in which the artery is opened through an incision in the neck, and the plaque is removed

 - Carotid angioplasty and stenting, where a small balloon is threaded through a catheter to the area that’s blocked and inflated to make room for a small wire mesh insert (stent) to keep the artery from becoming narrow

-At IGEA Brain & Spine, our team of caring professionals is dedicated to providing you with the comprehensive care you deserve when dealing with carotid stenosis and its effects.
+At IGEA Brain, Spine & Orthopedics, our team of caring professionals is dedicated to providing you with the comprehensive care you deserve when dealing with carotid stenosis and its effects.
 For more information or to schedule an appointment, contact us today.